Barings Europe Select Trust

 |Share Class Inception Date||18/12/2014|

-Barings has launched an Irish-domiciled mirror fund - the Barings Europe Select Fund, which is open to new investors.
+Barings has launched an Irish-domiciled mirror fund - the Barings Europe Select Fund.
 The fund maintains the same portfolio management team, objective, benchmark, fee schedule and other key features as the existing U.K. domiciled fund.
 The only differentiating feature is that the fund is domiciled in Ireland and subsequently able to preserve its UCITS status regardless of the outcome of Brexit.
 View more information on the Barings Europe Select Fund.

-The Barings Europe Select Trust, managed by Nicholas Williams, Colin Riddles and Rosemary Simmonds, employs a proven process exploiting market inefficiencies.
+The Barings Europe Select Trust, managed by Nicholas Williams and the European Equity team, employs a proven process exploiting market inefficiencies.
 The team employ bottom-up research focused on identifying mispriced stocks.
 In this under-researched environment, we remain convinced that smaller European companies offer a compelling opportunity to add value through market analysis and effective stock selection.

-The investment objective of the Fund is to achieve long-term capital growth by investing in Europe excluding the United Kingdom.
+The investment objective of the Trust is to achieve long-term capital growth by investing in Europe excluding the United Kingdom.

-The Trust will seek to achieve its investment objective by investing at least 75% of its total assets directly and indirectly in equities and equity-related securities of smaller companies incorporated in, or exercising the predominant part of their economic activity in Europe or quoted or traded on the stock exchanges in Europe.
+The Trust will seek to achieve its investment objective by investing at least 75% of its total assets directly and indirectly in equities and equity-related securities of smaller companies (i.e. bottom 30% of total market capitalization) incorporated in, or exercising the predominant part of their economic activity in Europe or quoted or traded on the stock exchanges in Europe.

 The information available on this website is not an offer to sell or an invitation to apply for this product and is by way of information only, nor is the information available on this website intended as an offering of this product to US Persons.
 Depending on your jurisdiction, you may not have access to this product.
 Individual investors should contact their financial advisor before investing in this product.
 The Key Investor Information Document (KIID), if applicable, must be received and read before investing.
 All other relevant documents relating to the product such as the Report and Accounts and Prospectus should also be read.
 The information available on this website does not constitute investment, tax, legal or other advice or recommendation.